-Following consultation with the Division of the Vice-President, Human Resources & Equity; the Office of the Vice-Provost, Faculty & Academic Life; and the Freedom of Information and Privacy Protection Office, the Division of the Vice-President, Research and Innovation, has developed a mechanism to report aggregated data from the Employment Equity Survey.
+Following consultation with the Division of the Vice-President, People Strategy, Equity & Culture; the Office of the Vice-Provost, Faculty & Academic Life; and the Freedom of Information and Privacy Protection Office, the Division of the Vice-President, Research and Innovation, has developed a mechanism to report aggregated data from the Employment Equity Survey.

 These anonymized and aggregated reports are provided to the chairs of CRC selection committees, allowing them to assess the diversity of the applicant pool.
 Strategies for data collection have been guided by the CRC Program’s best practices.

 In implementing this data collection strategy, the University has taken steps to

 - limit the number of people who can view this information;

 - communicate widely the purpose of the data collection, how the information will be used and our commitment to privacy.

 As separate employers, the affiliated hospitals will each have different mechanisms to collect applicant pool and employee equity and diversity data.
 As part of the Action Plan, the University will work in collaboration with the hospitals to align processes wherever possible.
 Please consult each hospital’s CRC web page for additional information.